dsohk/rancher-private-registry/docs/Exercise-02B-DeploySampleApplication.md

 This exercise will continue from the previous Exercise 2B.
 We'll deploy a sample application rancher's hello-world from Harbor registry.
 It will require back and forth navation between Rancher and Harbor Portal.

+Private registry can be directly configured during cluster setup and user need not to know or enter the registry url along with the image name.
+For visibility purpose, exercise is designed in this way to manually enter complete path.

 ## Action 1: Prepare for deployment on Rancher